Ericzklm/pokemonautomation.github.io/docs/Programs/NintendoSwitch/RecordKeyboardController.md

 - Perform your actions with the keyboard.
 - Press "Stop Program" when you are done.
 - The actions will be saved to a .json file.
 The name of this file will be as per the text box next to "File name".
+    - e.g. If the box has the text "UserSettings/recording1", then `recording1.json` will be created within the `UserSettings` folder.

 ### Replay mode